-By now carrot, parsnip and other root crop supplies are winding down for the spring.
+By now, carrot, parsnip, and other root crop supplies are winding down for the spring.
 But before we say goodbye, why not use them in one creative, less obvious method?
-These muffins make a healthy breakfast option that could adapted to include additional nutritional benefits with ingredients such as ground flax seeds and golden raisins.
+These muffins make a healthy breakfast option that includes additional nutritional benefits with ground flax seeds and golden raisins.
 Or, for a special celebration, turn them into cupcakes with a maple cream cheese frosting.
 For those of you who must hide vegetables to get picky kids or stubborn adults to eat them, this should help too.

 Parsnip and Carrot Muffins